In search of a Shanghai surprise

 Follow the brassy murmurs of jazz into the nearby Aura Lounge and watch a live trio dressed in pork-pie hats and braces play everything from Ella Fitzgerald to Duke Ellington.
 Order some afternoon tea and sit back while female servers glide around dressed in sparkling white cheongsams and black kitten heels.

 Don’t miss a sunset cocktail on the rooftop terrace of Flair – one of Shanghai’s finest vino vantages with HUGE views of the TV Tower across to the Bund from end to end.
 Sip wine indoors or brave the elements and whip out your ring – and camera.
+Nibble on exquisite Kaluga Caviar, locally sourced, and served of an evening in the club lounge with panoramic views of the city below.
+Later hop over to Puxi if you need to in Line 2 (catch it below the adjoining IFC Mall) and be across in 10 minutes.

 Just north of here is the rebranded 678-room Grand Kempinski Hotel Shanghai (since May, 2013, formerly Gran Meliá Shanghai Hotel) with several restaurants, an inviting light-filled pool deck, rooms with large flat-screen TVs, marble bathrooms with separate tubs and showers, iPod docks, and free WiFi.
 The lobby is a very grand construct with beige marble floors with white ripple inlay, cloud-cluster chandeliers atop soaring columns, and a sparkling red-lit Murano crystal work at the curving staircase at the far end where many a couple will stop to take pictures.
 The entire hotel is pretty new as the former Gran Melia only opened in 2010.
 At 678 rooms this property weighs in as perhaps the largest Kempinski around.